 Camp Kawanhee recently celebrated its 95th anniversary, and has begun to collect archival materials in anticipation of its 100th anniversary in 2020.
 The materials collected thus far number in the thousands.
 They need to be protected and cataloged; displays need to be created, and summary articles written.
 The History Museum, which – like all the buildings at Camp Kawanhee – is housed in a rustic cabin and is open to visitors daily, including campers.
 The visitors need to be greeted, introduced to the collections and, as appropriate, oral history accounts need to be collected from visitors who have attended the camp.

 This is a unique chance to work with Primary Sources.
-You will be the second person to hold this position and, therefore, have a very important role in shaping the Museum.
+You will be hosting the organization at the 100th reunion and, therefore, have a very important role in shaping the Museum.
 There are very few camps that have operated continuously for almost 100 years.
 Why has Kawanhee survived and prospered?
 That is a question you may want to investigate throughout the summer.
 Kawanhee has a large loyal alumni population – many of whom are drawn back to Camp during the summer months.
 They are a source of a great deal of information and history that has, thus far, been lost to the Camp.
 You have an opportunity to recapture that information.